5 Myths about Payday Loan Brokers

 Many people believe that they have to pay a fee, or an additional charge of some kind, on their loan, if they use a loan broker.

 Good loan brokers should never charge you a fee.
-It is actually considered bad practice for loan brokers to charge for their services.
+It is actually considered bad practice for loan brokers to charge for their services, even though they can help find the best loan deals.

 Most loan brokers such as Cashlady, earn their money by charging the loan providers commission.